GoogleHow to use Google Ad Library to find YouTube & Google ads

 Say Hello to the Google Ads Library!

 If you’re a creative strategist trying to figure out how to research google ads campaigns, then you’re likely using 3rd party tools with hit-and-miss data.
-Fear no more; Google ads from verified advertisers can now be accessed by everyone through the Google ad library, or ”advertiser pages,” as Google calls it.
+Fear no more; Google ads from verified advertisers can now be accessed by everyone through the Google ad library, or ”ads transparency center,” as Google calls it.

 What does this mean?
 As a result of Google enhancing its ad disclosure policies, we can show you how to spy on your competitor’s Google ad library.
 As well as this, we will show you a couple of tricks so you can create a better ad experience for your business.